pascal-fb-martin/housedepot/README.md

 - A standard GET request with no parameter always return the current version.

+- A standard PUT request with no parameter writes the content of a new revision.
+(For a client not aware of the revision history, this overwrites the file and appears as idempotent, which is why the PUT method is used for this operation.)

 The HouseDepot service is not meant to be accessed directly by end-users: this is a back office service that supports other services.
 Its web UI is intended for services administrators.

 A client service does not need to be concerned about versioning: it may just download the current configuration using the default URL.